The big picture

 Berkeley Disaster Preparedness Network

-The Berkeley Preparedness Network, a nonprofit formed in 2009, is an all-volunteer group dedicated to equitable emergency response for all Berkeley neighborhoods and all individuals living and working in the city.
-The network runs “Fire Buddy” trainings, gives free emergency kits to seniors and people with disabilities, and produces and shares educational information.
+The Berkeley Disaster Preparedness Network, a nonprofit formed in 2009, is an all-volunteer group dedicated to equitable emergency response for all Berkeley neighborhoods and all individuals living and working in the city.
+The network runs various preparedness trainings, gives free emergency kits to seniors and people with disabilities, and produces and shares educational information.
 Email the network to learn how to join the effort.

 Listos California is a statewide campaign run by the Governor’s Office of Emergency Services (Cal OES) to help vulnerable populations prepare for emergencies and disasters including wildfire.
 It runs many volunteer-based programs.